Pregamate-Mobile-Application/Privacy-Policy/privacy-policy.md

 By using the App and making purchases, you acknowledge that you have read and understood this Refund Policy and agree to the refund terms and conditions outlined herein.

 Last updated: [13/06/2023]

+Cancellation Policy for Pregamate

+Effective Date: 14-06-2023

+Thank you for using Pregamate (the "App").
+This Cancellation Policy outlines the process for cancelling your subscription if you are unsatisfied with the App.
+We strive to provide a satisfactory user experience, and we are committed to addressing any concerns or issues promptly.
+By using the App, you agree to the terms and conditions outlined in this Cancellation Policy.

+Subscription Cancellation

+1.1 Cancellation Window: You have the right to cancel your subscription within 7 days of the purchase if you are unsatisfied with the App.
+This cancellation window is applicable to the initial purchase only and does not apply to subsequent subscription renewals.

+1.2 Cancellation Request: To cancel your subscription, you must send an email to care@pregamate.com within the 7-day cancellation window.
+In your email, please provide your purchase details, including the transaction ID and the email associated with your account.

+1.3 Refund Initiation: Upon receiving your cancellation request, we will initiate the refund process within 24 hours.
+The refund will be issued using the same payment method you used for the original purchase.
+Subscription Renewals

+2.1 Renewal: To do so, please follow the instructions provided within the App or contact our support team or write to us at care@pregamate.com.
+Non-Refundable Items

+3.1 Non-Refundable Purchases: Certain in-app purchases or add-ons may be non-refundable.
+This includes consumable items or one-time purchases within the App.
+Please review the purchase details and terms before making any non-refundable purchases.

+Contact Us

+If you have any questions or concerns about this Cancellation Policy or the cancellation process, please contact us at care@pregamate.com.
+We will endeavour to assist you and address any issues to the best of our ability.
+Please note that this Cancellation Policy is subject to applicable laws and regulations, and it does not affect any statutory rights you may have as a consumer.

+By using the App, you acknowledge that you have read, understood, and agreed to this Cancellation Policy.

+Last updated: 14-06-2023